DavidVujic/python-polylith/README.md

 Polylith is using a components-first architecture.
 Similar to LEGO, components are building blocks.
 A component can be shared across apps, tools, libraries, serverless functions and services.

-## Polylith for Python?
+## Polylith for Python? :snake:
-This repo contains a [Poetry plugin](https://pypi.org/project/poetry-polylith-plugin), that will add Polylith specific tooling support to Poetry.
+This repo contains a Poetry plugin, that you can install from [PyPI](https://pypi.org/project/poetry-polylith-plugin).
+The plugin will add Polylith specific tooling support to Poetry.
 Have a look in the [Poetry Polylith Plugin project folder](projects/poetry_polylith_plugin/README.md) with details about the Poetry plugin.

+## :sparkles: Examples :sparkles:
+Have a look at the [Python Polylith Examples](https://github.com/DavidVujic/python-polylith-example) repository.
+It is a repository with an example __Python__ setup of the Polylith Architecture.
+You will find examples of sharing code between different kind of projects, and developer tooling setup such as `mypy` and the `venv`.

 ### Differences between the Clojure & Python implementations
 In the [official docs](https://polylith.gitbook.io/polylith/) for the Clojure implementation,